duncanmcclean/sc-digital-products/README.md

 You'll then find the published views in your `resources/views/vendor/sc-digital-products` folder.

+#### Using your own notification

+If you wish to have full control over the notification being used here, you may simply replace the class name.

 ### License Verification

 We've included a basic verification endpoint which you can use to check if a customer's license key is valid.
 Before you can use the endpoint, you'll need to [enable Statamic's REST API](https://statamic.dev/rest-api#enable-the-api).

 Once enabled, you can simply make a POST request to `/api/sc-digital-downloads/verification` with a JSON body containing the license key you wish to verify.